How to Apply for Life Insurance With a Risky Sport in

 *Telephone application – The telephone application is the easiest and quickest way to apply for life insurance.
 All you have to do is sit back and answer a few questions from one of the friendly people in the application department.
 The telephone application only takes about 15 to 20 minutes to complete.

-A medical pre-screen is not just for any medical conditions you might have.
+A medical pre-screen is not just for any medical condition you might have.
 It also helps if you have a dangerous occupation or hazardous hobby also.
-A pre-screen is just an optional 5-minute form to complete if you have anything on your medical history or your lifestyle that can harm your rates.
+A pre-screen is just an optional 5-minute form to complete if you have anything on your medical history or lifestyle that can harm your rates.